This article appeared in the Hartford Business Journal on October 10, 2022.

 And he’s making a big bet on downtown Hartford.
-Earlier this year The Village purchased a downtown Hartford office building and plans to relocate some of its mental health programs there.
+Last year The Village purchased a downtown Hartford office building and announced plans to relocate some of its mental health programs there.

 Rodriguez was formerly a physician in Colombia, where he delivered more than 200 babies over a decade spent in family medicine.